zoeskan/MCB185/ILLEGAL.md

 1. No programming constructs except those in the current and previous units
 2. Indentation must be with tabs, not spaces
+3. No copy-paste

-Turning in homework with illegal code receives zero credit and may result in a conversation with student judicial affairs.
+Turning in homework with illegal code results in a failed assignment and may result in a conversation with Student Judicial Affairs.

 -------------------------------------------------------------------------------